 "Feathr Field" refers to the name that you would like the captured data to have within Feathr.

-Both of these fields can be edited by clicking the "Arrow" icon to the left of "Feathr Field", as shown in this screenshot:
+Both of these fields can be edited by clicking the "Arrow" icon to the left of "Feathr Field."

 - Suppose we are trying to capture name, email, and occupation for registrants as they proceed through the reg flow for CookieCon 2022.